-The British Museum, located in London was established in 1753.
+The British Museum in London: British Museum, located in London was established in 1753.
 It is a museum of human history and culture.
-The museum has large collections of the Sir Hans Sloane, the founder of the museum.
+The museum has large collections of Sir Hans Sloane, the founder of the museum.

-The British museum was established as a universal museum.
-The museum belonged neither to the church nor the king and was open to public.
+The British Museum was established as a universal museum.
+The museum belonged neither to the church nor to the king and was open to the public.
 The museum also has Cotton and Harley manuscripts.
 The museum today is a museum as well as a library.
 The British Museum Library is the second largest library after the National Library of Paris.
 The museum also has antiquities in the form of Sir William Hamilton’s collection of Greek vases.

 In 1851, the museum for the first time began to collect British and European medieval antiquities.
 In 1882 the museum became the first British body to research in Egypt by establishing an independent Egypt Exploration Fund.
-The museum today is no longer a house of collection of natural history, books and manuscripts.
-It however preserves the artifacts which are a representation of the cultures of the ancient and modern world.
+The museum today is no longer a house of collection of natural history, books, and manuscripts.
+It, however, preserves the artifacts which are a representation of the cultures of the ancient and modern world.

 Timings: 10.00 am -17.30pm (everyday)

-on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.
+England Trains – Information on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.